palmerusaf/resume/resume.md

 <skills>Jest, Webpack, JavaScript </skills>

 - Implemented 35 tests using TDD across 3 modules, 16 functions, enabling safe refactorings/robust game logic
-- Applied refactoring principles, allowing new feature implementation in 15 minutes
-- Implemented a style system using SCSS and the BEM method, with separate files for each screen, resulting in a coherent, easy-to-use, high-quality style system
 - Created custom rendering system with Vanilla JS, resulting in modular rendering API supporting 18 components across four screens

 ## Other Experience